 Root Cause Analysis is a tried and tested method to unveil the underlying causes of equipment failure.
 As even the smallest machine part can have big consequences in terms of reliability and availability, RCA is the obvious starting point in the search for technical and non-technical root causes that could affect safety, quality, costs and production performance.

 MaxGrip deployed a tailored RCA approach that included a standardized reporting as part of the ‘license to operate’.
-“It all starts with investigating the impact of the event”, says MaxGrip account manager FMCG Siebrand Weening.
+“It all starts with investigating the impact of the event”, says MaxGrip senior consultant FMCG Siebrand Weening.
 “The impact of quality issues for a production plant can be enormous and at times devastating, especially in nutrition manufacturing.
 At the same time, one of the biggest challenges we encounter, is unfinished RCA studies.
 A dedicated team, following a strict RCA regime until the end, managed by a facilitator that is not involved in the operations of the troubled assets, is needed to prevent recurrence of the issue.”

 The standardization of RCA Studies for this company included: